 Interestingly, the tribunal found in favour of the Vaughans, with the judge noting that “The appellant and his wife very clearly did intend to separate the appellant’s existing sole trader business into two businesses”.

 In other words, it was enough for the Vaughans to prove that they meant to properly separate out the two businesses.
-They didn’t need to prove that that had actually succeeded in doing so.
+They didn’t need to prove that they had actually succeeded in doing so.

 So what does the judgement mean for you?